OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-settings/README.md

 #

 ### runtime-log
-Use the command to enable or disable writing Office Add-in runtime events to a log file.
+ Use the command to enable or disable writing any Office Add-in runtime events to a log file.
 Without options, it displays whether runtime logging is enabled.

 Notes: